andrex-naranjas/SVM-physics/README.md

 # SVM-physics

-This repository contains an implementation of support vector machines with public data.
+This repository contains an implementation of support vector machines for high energy physics.

 ## Framework installation